1-1is0/mongodb-notes/README.md

 db.coll.createIndex({"title": "text", "description": "text"})
 ```

-it text index all the stem words (a, an, the) removed and it's not case sensitive.
+in text index all the stem words (a, an, the) removed and it's not case sensitive.
 there could be only one text index per collection, text index are heavy in size
 and we can't create more that one for a collection.